Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes

-\paragraph{Quantum stochastic trace estimation for positive semi-definite matrices} Quantum algorithms for estimating the trace of a unitary matrices have a long history in the field of quantum algorithms, particularly popularised with the Hadamard test used by Aharonov, Jones and Landau in their work on estimating the Jones' polynomial~\cite{Aharonov2009}.
+Quantum algorithms for estimating the trace of a unitary matrix have a long history in the field of quantum algorithms, particularly popularised with the Hadamard test used by Aharonov, Jones and Landau in their work on estimating the Jones polynomial~\cite{Aharonov2009}.
 In recent work on quantum algorithms for Betti numbers, Akhalwaya et al.~\cite{Akhalwaya2022} described an alternative method which is specialised to positive semi-definite matrices which admit a form of block-encoding.
 This procedure, summarised in Algorithm~\ref{alg:block_encoded_trace}, is central to the quantum algorithms in this paper.